pfsense/docs/source/vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev2-with-eap-mschapv2.rst

 Configuring an IPsec Remote Access Mobile VPN using IKEv2 with EAP-MSCHAPv2
 ===========================================================================

-IKEv2 is supported in current pfSense versions, and one way to make it work is by using EAP-MSCHAPv2, which is covered in this article.
+IKEv2 is supported in current pfSense® software versions, and one way to make it work is by using EAP-MSCHAPv2, which is covered in this article.

-.. warning:: Server certificates generated before pfSense 2.2.4-RELEASE did not have an **Extended Key Usage** flag set that Windows typically expects.
-A new server certificate must be generated after upgrading to a current pfSense release.
+.. warning:: Server certificates generated before pfSense software version 2.2.4-RELEASE did not have an **Extended Key Usage** flag set that Windows typically expects.
+A new server certificate must be generated after upgrading to a current pfSense software release.

 Setup Certificates
 ------------------